madar-tmp/tails-adguard/README.md

 Your Tailscale-connected devices will now route all DNS queries through your private AdGuard Home server.

----

-## ⏰ Keep-Alive (For Free Tier Users)

-If you are deploying this on Render's Free Web Service tier, the container will spin down after 15 minutes of inactivity, which will break your DNS.

-To keep the DNS server awake permanently:
-1. Create a free account on [cron-job.org](https://cron-job.org/).
-2. Create a new cron job targeting your AdGuard login page: `https://your-app-name.onrender.com/login.html` *(Note: You must target `/login.html` to prevent 302 redirect errors)*.
-3. Set the execution schedule to run every **10 to 14 minutes**.
-4. Save the job.
-Your DNS server will now stay awake 24/7.

----

 ## 📜 License & Credits

 **MIT License**

-Designed and built with ❤️ by **Surya...!!!** Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, of the Software.
+Designed and built with ❤️ by **Surya...!!!** Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.